Mobile First Indexing: The New Direction of Google Search?

 1. Conduct a mobile-friendly test.

-The first tip is to check if and how friendly your mobile website is.
+The first tip is to check if your website is mobile friendly.
 Remember that each page of your site should be tested separately.
 It’s not enough to only test your homepage and be glad it passed.
 Test all of your pages as your score can differ between each.
 It may take some time, but it’s better to check everything now than realize one day that some pages are pulling your SEO results down.

 Start with key money and navigation pages as they are used most frequently by your visitors.